19hours/sg-statutes/Acts/Competition Act.md

 52\.—(1) This section shall apply to conduct if the Commission has determined an application under section 50 by giving guidance that the conduct is unlikely to infringe the section 47 prohibition.

-(2) The Commission shall take no further action under this Part with respect to the conduct to which this section applies, unless —
+(2) The Commission shall take no further action in relation to the section 47 prohibition with respect to the conduct to which this section applies, unless —

 (a) it has reasonable grounds for believing that there has been a material change of circumstance since it gave its guidance;